tswizzle141/numerical-hyperbolic-conservation-law/compressible-flow/README.md

 * Step 1: Reconstruction of the variables at the cell interfaces using a piecewise linear approximation.
 * Step 2: Godunov's scheme is applied to the flux calculation using the reconstructed values.
 * Step 3: Use of a second-order accurate time-stepping method.
+## 3.3.
+Difference between MUSCL and Godunov
+* About basic concept:
+- Godunov Scheme: Godunov scheme is a first-order method.
+Computing fluxes at cell interfaces by solving the Riemann problem for each pair of neighboring cells.
+The solution at each cell interface is taken as the value of the conservative variables at the left or right state, resulting in a piecewise constant approximation.
+- MUSCL Scheme: MUSCL scheme is a higher-order method (typically second-order accurate in space and time).
+Improving upon the Godunov scheme by reconstructing the cell-averaged values at the interfaces, using a piecewise linear reconstruction.
+The reconstruction is done using the information from neighboring cells, allowing for better resolution of shocks and smooth regions, thus reducing numerical diffusion.
+* Solution reconstruction:
+- Godunov Scheme: Solution is assumed to be piecewise constant within each cell.
+The value of the solution at the interface is simply taken as the value of the cell-averaged variable, either from the left or the right state; which results in a first-order accurate solution, meaning the shock and other discontinuities are captured but are somewhat smeared out.
+- MUSCL Scheme: Reconstructing the solution at each interface using a piecewise linear approximation of the conserved variables.
+This is done by using the cell-centered values and the differences between them to generate a linear profile across the cell; which gives a higher-order approximation of the solution and results in a more accurate capture of shock waves and smooth regions.
+* Shock Capturing and Numerical Diffusion:
+- Godunov Scheme: Quite good at capturing shocks, but since it uses piecewise constant values, it tends to exhibit numerical diffusion, especially in smooth regions.
+The shock will be captured as a discontinuity, but the smooth regions may become diffused and inaccurate.
+- MUSCL Scheme: Improving shock capturing by using a higher-order representation (linear reconstruction), which reduces numerical diffusion in smooth regions.
+The shock is sharper and the smooth regions are better resolved.

 # 4. WENO Scheme